 Sea fishing, diving along the coast, wandering by foot or bike up the rugged mountain paths of the Esterel, discovering the joys of pétanque… The coast offers a plethora of activities to please all tastes, along with experts and specialists who will be delighted to help you explore them.
 Quite unlike the faceless offerings of mass tourism, these men and women promise to give you a personalised introduction to a coastal region full of history and adventures.

-Learn pétanque with Christian
+Learn pétanque with Robert and Alain

 Alain Grau: the undersea experience

 The Centre International de Plongée du Dramont offers novice and experienced divers a chance to discover a unique and carefully protected hidden underwater world.
 You can go and see our preferred diving partner Alain Grau in the port of Poussaï, or he’ll pick you up from the hotel.
 His two training centres and five boats will take you exploring any of ten different sites.
 Alain is most at home beneath the waves, rubbing shoulders with grouper, barracuda and lobsters, uncompromisingly committed to safety and quality of service but with a boundless passion for the amazing experience that is Mediterranean diving.

 If shallower water is more your thing, he also offers thirty- to forty-minute guided snorkelling tours with mask, fins and snorkel included.